archermarx/warpx-hall/README.md

 # WarpX-Hall

-| Thomas Marks and Alex Gorodetsky, University of Michigan
+Authors: Thomas Marks and Alex Gorodetsky, University of Michigan

+Licence: GNU GPL v3

+Copyright 2025 Regents of the University of Michigan

+---

+## Overview

-Code for simulating Hall thrusters in WarpX, as well as for analyzing the results.
+This repository contains code for simulating Hall thrusters in [WarpX](https://github.com/BLAST-WarpX/warpx), as well as for analyzing the results.
-Better documentation to follow shortly.

-The `2024` directory contains the code used for the 2024 IEPC paper "Hall Thruster Simulations in WarpX", as well as its Journal of Electric Propulsion follow-up "GPU-Accelerated Hall Thruster Simulations in WarpX".
+The `jep_2025` directory contains the code used for the 2025 Journal of Electric Propulsion paper [_GPU-Accelerated Hall Thruster Simulations in WarpX_](https://link.springer.com/article/10.1007/s44205-025-00133-1).
-The `2025` directory contains the code for our 2025 IEPC paper "Toward kinetic axial-azimuthal Hall thruster simulations including ionization".
+The `iepc_2025` directory contains the code for the paper [_Toward kinetic axial-azimuthal Hall thruster simulations including ionization_](https://thomasmarks.space/p/iepc2025), presented at the 39th International Electric Propulsion Conference in London, United Kingdom.

 ## Usage

+The newer version of the code is in the `iepc_2025` directory.
 At present, the code is split into a library, `hallx.py`, which is used by a script, `run.py`.
 The former contains all of the functionality for setting up benchmark simulations (and related), while the latter actually runs these simulations.
 On a cluster, you will need a job management system script (SLURM or similar) to invoke `run.py` with the required args.